raryelcostasouza/py-Pali-Sanskrit-VirtualKeyBoard/README.md

-# py-Pali-Sanskrit-VirtualKeyBoard
+# pyPāliSanskrit-VK
 ## Virtual keyboard for input of Pali/Sanskrit Diacritics written in python using Tkinter And pyautogui
-#Based on the py-VirtualKeyboard (https://github.com/surajsinghbisht054/py-VirtualKeyBoard) by S.S.B Group (http://www.bitforestinfo.com/)
+#Based on the py-VirtualKeyboard (https://github.com/surajsinghbisht054/py-VirtualKeyBoard) by S.S.B Group (http://www.bitforestinfo.com/) written in python using Tkinter And pyautogui

-#Modification for Pali/Sanskrit Diacritics by Raryel C. Souza
+#Modification for Pāli/Sanskrit Diacritics by Raryel C. Souza

 # Dependency